 3.1.1 Climatological evaluation

-Figures 2a and b show the model bias and correlation coefficient of simulated climatological mean surface methane DMF against NOAA GMD surface observations (Dlugokencky et al., 2018) for the 1983-2017 time period.
+Figures 2a and b show the model bias and correlation coefficient of simulated climatological mean surface methane DMF against NOAA GMD surface observations (Dlugokencky et al., 2018) for the 1983-2017.
 The mean seasonal cycle at individual GMD sites is shown in Figure S3 in the Supplement.
-GMD sites with at least 20-year observations are selected for model climatological evaluation.
+GMD sites with at least 20 years of observations are selected for model climatological evaluation.
 The information of these sites is shown in Table S2 in the Supplement.
 As shown in Figure 2a, simulations with optimization of either anthropogenic (S0Aopt) or wetland (S0Wopt) emissions are generally able to reproduce surface methane DMF with model biases within 30 ppb at most of the sites.
-Both S0Wopt and S0Aopt simulate methane DMF relatively well over Southern Hemisphere.
-Going from South to North, the low bias in methane DMF decreases and becomes high bias over tropics.
-Simulated methane in both S0Aopt and S0Wopt are moderately high biased over tropical Pacific Ocean (by up to ~ 40 ppb), indicating possible overestimations in the methane emissions over tropics and possible underestimations in OH levels.
-Large positive biases occur at Key Biscayne site (25.7 N, 80.2 W) for both S0Wopt and S0Aopt, mainly due to the overpredictions during summer and fall (see Figure S3 in the Supplement).
+Both S0Wopt and S0Aopt simulate methane DMF relatively well over the Southern Hemisphere.
+Going from South to North, the low bias in methane DMF decreases and becomes a high bias over the tropics.
+Simulated methane in both S0Aopt and S0Wopt are moderately high biased in the tropical Pacific Ocean (by up to ~ 40 ppb), indicating possible overestimationof methane emissions over the tropics and possible underestimations in OH levels.
+Large positive biases occur at Key Biscayne (25.7 N, 80.2 W) for both S0Wopt and S0Aopt, mainly due to the overpredictions during summer and fall (see Figure S3 in the Supplement).
 Over middle and high latitudes of Northern Hemisphere, the simulated surface methane DMF are both low and high biased, possibly in part due to the uncertainties in the emissions representing local sources.
 As shown in Figure 2b, both S0Aopt and S0Wopt are able to capture the methane seasonal cycle at most sites (with a correlation coefficient (R) larger than 0.5 for about 80% of total sites).
-Both S0Aopt and S0Wopt are able to reproduce methane seasonal cycle over Southern Hemisphere.
-However, both S0Aopt and S0Wopt show poor performance in seasonal cycles over tropical Pacific Ocean in the Southern Hemisphere, with R < 0.5 (e.g., POCS10 and POCS15 in Figure S3 in the Supplement) but show good performance in seasonal cycles over tropical Pacific Ocean in the Northern Hemisphere, with R = 0.9 (e.g., POCN05, POCN10, and POCN15 in Figure S3 in the Supplement).
-Poor performance also exists at a few sites in middle and high northern hemisphere (e.g., AZR, UUM, LEF, MHD, and ICE shown in Figure S3 in the supplement), mainly due to the overpredictions in methane during summer.
-Uncertainties in the seasonal variations of methane emissions, OH predictions and long-range transport could lead to biases in predicting seasonal cycle.
+Both S0Aopt and S0Wopt are able to reproduce the methane seasonal cycle over the Southern Hemisphere.
+However, both S0Aopt and S0Wopt show poor performance in seasonal cycles over the tropical Pacific Ocean in the Southern Hemisphere, with R < 0.5 (e.g., POCS10 and POCS15 in Figure S3 in the Supplement) but show good performance in seasonal cycles over the tropical Pacific Ocean in the Northern Hemisphere, with R = 0.9 (e.g., POCN05, POCN10, and POCN15 in Figure S3 in the Supplement).
+Poor performance also exists at a few sites in middle and high Northern Hemisphere (e.g., AZR, UUM, LEF, MHD, and ICE shown in Figure S3 in the supplement), mainly due to overprediction of methane during summer.
+Uncertainties in the seasonal variations of methane emissions, OH predictions and long-range transport could lead to biases in predicting a seasonal cycle.
 In general, both S0Aopt and S0Wopt are able to capture the methane latitudinal gradient (e.g., R = 0.9).
 This suggests that the methane spatial distribution in the initial emissions are overall reasonable despite uncertainties in representing local sources.